- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 What was the best at the top?
 Silence!
 No one was there, except me and my friend.
 Unlike to Tarnica summit, which is also busy (Pic.
 57).

 The view was really nice and the rest or meal, obviously needed.
-However, when I checked the time I realized, that there are not many hours left to the border closure.
-It was about 3:30pm UTC+3, when we left the summit.
+However, when I checked the time I realized, that there are not many hours left before the border closure.
+It was about 3:30pm UTC+3 when we left the summit.
 Long way to go back, although maybe we take another rest somewhere…

 We stopped for a while at the pass, to see the landscape of Verkhovyna-Bystra [Верховина-Быстрая] environs with mountains beyond.